 - (A) The City Treasurer or the Debt Manager shall oversee all aspects of disclosure.
 As such, the City Treasurer or the Debt Manager shall review the form and content of the City's documents and materials prepared, issued, or distributed in connection with the City's disclosure obligations relating to its municipal securities.
-Those documents and materials include not just preliminary and final official statements but also the following: - Annual financial information provided to the Municipal Securities Rulemaking Board ("MSRB") in accordance with SEC Rule 15c2-12 and any applicable continuing-disclosure agreement or certificate (except that the City Treasurer and the Debt Manager are not responsible for the form and content of the City's annual comprehensive financial report, which is prepared by the City's Accounting Division and reviewed and confirmed by the City's external auditor). - Event notices provided to the MSRB in accordance with SEC Rule 15c2-12 and any applicable continuing-disclosure agreement or certificate. - Any other information provided to the MSRB for use by investors in making investment decisions.
+Those documents and materials include not just preliminary and final official statements but also the following: - Annual financial information provided to the Municipal Securities Rulemaking Board ("MSRB") in accordance with SEC Rule 15c2-12 as may be amended periodically and any applicable continuing-disclosure agreement or certificate (except that the City Treasurer and the Debt Manager are not responsible for the form and content of the City's annual comprehensive financial report, which is prepared by the City's Accounting Division and reviewed and confirmed by the City's external auditor). - Event notices provided to the MSRB in accordance with SEC Rule 15c2-12 as may be amended periodically and any applicable continuing-disclosure agreement or certificate. - Any other information provided to the MSRB for use by investors in making investment decisions.